Backlund Transformations for Darboux Integrable Differential Systems: On the definition of Darboux integrability

 For the right-hand sides of these equations to be equal we further find that $ \bfb_1= \bfb_2=\bfB_1=\bfB_3=0$ in which case equation \EqRef{dbt3} reduces to \EqRef{dtau1}, as required. \end{proof}

-To complete the proof of Theorem \StRef{DPD} we must show that the coefficients $\bfa_1$, $\bfa_2$ and $\bfa_3$ in \EqRef{dtau1} vanish and, to this end, we shall need a refined co-frame, generalizing the 1-adapted co-frame of \cite{anderson-fels-vassiliou:2009a}.
-Define
+To complete the proof of Theorem \StRef{DPD} we must show that the coefficients $\bfa_1$, $\bfa_2$ and $\bfa_3$ in \EqRef{dtau1} vanish and, to this end, we shall need a refined coframe, generalizing the 1-adapted coframe of \cite{anderson-fels-vassiliou:2009a}.